 If you're anything like me you've previously looked for early stage startups in your area.
 If you're looking for new companies you've tried using AngelList, LinkedIn, Greenhouse, Google Search and others to find new companies.
 AngelList seems to be the market leader for finding new startups but often their results are underwhelming.
 I remember stumbling upon AngelList profiles for companies that were basically ideas people forgot.
 It can be hard to find new early stage startups.
-Or perhaps you're into companies at later stages like Series B or Series C. AngelList is pretty much the only job search engine that lets you filter companies by funding round for free.
+Or perhaps you're into companies at later stages like Series B or Series C. AngelList is pretty much the only job search engine that lets you filter companies by funding round.
 You can search to find Seed stage or Series A companies but often it seems like you're shortchanged with the results.

 For instance here's an AngelList search for Series A companies, no other filters applied:

 637 companies.
 Hmm.
 Now maybe there are more results that they don't want to show me because those companies aren't hiring or aren't hiring people based in San Francisco, where I live.
 But like, what if I want to see those companies?
 There are paid services like Crunchbase or Pitchbook but as far as free resources for finding startups by funding round AngelList is pretty much it and you get limited results.

 Now on Employbl you can login and see all startups by investment funding stage.
 For example here's searching for Series A startups on the Employbl dashboard: